“A line is a line till you give it your own imagination

 This fascination with lines and words has led me onto my journey as a comic artist.

 In 2019, I graduated with an MFA in Comics from California College of the Arts.
-Since then I have been conducting comic and basic animation workshops at various schools across San Francisco, CA; Pittsburgh, PA; Durham, NC; and recently Atlanta, GA.
+Since then I have been conducting comic and basic animation workshops at various schools across the United States.
 My curriculum focuses on visual storytelling, personal expression and exploration through images and words.

 I love teaching comics as I believe, it broadens one's imagination and deepens the understanding of any subject matter by breaking down complex thoughts in to simple sequential art.
 Also it is my pleasure to constantly get inspired and amazed by the work produced in my classrooms by my very talented students.